TeamINTERACT/SenseDocIngest/README.md

 What follows is a step-by-step protocol for ingesting a city/wave of data.

+VERIFY that all SDB folders are named in the form <IID>_<deviceid>
+VERIFY that all assignments in linkage file have associated data dirs VERIFY that all sdb data dirs are associated with known participants

+ALTER linkage.csv file to conform to column names expected by verifier ALTER sdb filenames to

+INGEST linkage file into sensedoc_assignments
+INGEST SDB folders

 Preparation
     if linkage was managed in an external file,